pgalbavy/geneos/cmd/geneos/README.md

 1. No following logs (i.e. the `-f` option).
 The program is written to use `fsnotify` and that only works on local filesystems and not over sftp.
 This may be added using a more primitive polling mecahnism later.
 2. Control over instance processes is done via shell commands and little error checking is done, so it is possible to cause damage and/or processes not to to start or stop as expected.
 Contributions of fixes are welcomed.
-3. All actions are taken as the user given in the SSH URL (which should NEVER be `root`!) and so instances that are meant to run as other users cannot be controlled.
+3. All actions are taken as the user given in the SSH URL (which should NEVER be `root`) and so instances that are meant to run as other users cannot be controlled.
 Files and directories may not be available if the user does not have suitable permissions.

 ## Usage

-Please note that the full list of commands and parameters is changing all the time.
+CAUTION: Please note that the full list of commands and parameters is still changing at this time.
 This list below is mostly, but not completely, up-to-date.

 The general syntax is:

-`geneos COMMAND [optional component type] [optional names...]`
+`geneos COMMAND [TYPE] [NAMES...]`

 There are a number of special cases, these are detailed below.

-### Component Types

-The following component types (and their aliases) are supported:

-* `any` or empty
-* `gateway` or `gateways`
-* `netprobe`, `netprobes`, `probe` or `probes`
-* `licd` or `licds`
-* `webserver`, `webservers`, `webdashboard`. `dashboards`

-These names are also reserved words and you cannot configure or manage components with those names.
-This means that you cannot have a gateway called `gateway` or a probe called `netprobe`.
-If you do already have instances with these names then you will have to be careful migrating.
-See more below.

 ### Commands